Benefits Advice and Advocacy

 As long as you meet the eligible age, you may be able to claim pension credit if:

-2. Savings Credit is extra money if you’ve got some savings or your income is higher than the basic State Pension.
+2. Savings Credit is extra money if you have savings or your income is higher than the basic State Pension.
 (You won’t be eligible for Savings Credit if you reach State Pension age on or after 6 April 2016.)

 Extra benefits come with Pension Credit, such as free dental treatment, help with the cost of glasses, council tax and rent, as well as an extra payment when the weather is cold.